maje91/draw/README.md

     shape.draw();
 }
 ```
-This should draw a something like this `//\\` at the center of the windo.
+This should draw a something like this `//\` at the center of the window.
 Finally, we
 have to clean up when the window should close
 ```cpp
 window::destroy();